Watch on as some of the world’s top female footballers compete in The SSE Women’s FA Cup Final at Wembley Stadium.

 The origins of the Women’s FA Cup can be traced back to 1970, when it was named the Mitre Challenge Trophy – it also featured teams from Scotland and Wales.
 Southampton and Scottish side Stewarton Thistle made it to the final, with the English side prevailing in a 4-1 scoreline.

-In 2017, Manchester City beat Birmingham City 4-1 to claim their first Women’s FA Cup trophy in front of 35,217 fans, a record for this competition.
+In 2018, Chelsea beat Arsenal 3-1 to claim their second Women’s FA Cup trophy in front of more than 45,000 fans, a record for this competition.